Ten fall-friendly items to make for your autumn wardrobe!

 The perfect day or night dress!
 Made from linen or Satin, it would be stunning for a night out on the town!
 Knee or Maxi lengths give you a chance to make it fun or elegant!

 The Archer is a classic button-up shirt.
 In the colder months, these are perfect; They can be made from silk chiffon, charmeuse, crepe de chine, cotton shirting, chambray, lightweight denim (like Art Gallery Denim.. oh so soft!), or flannel!
-Grainline instructions are so easy to follow, and the tips/tricks make your garment stand!
+Grainline instructions are easy to follow, and the tips/tricks make your garment stand!

-A great pair of pants is perfect for the colder month; I love these Thurlow Trousers; I recently made a couple from denim purchased from Imagine Gnats!
+A great pair of pants is perfect for the colder month; I love these Thurlow Trousers; I recently made a couple from denim from Imagine Gnats!
 The perfect pant!
-I didn’t do the welted pocket; I ended up adding traditional patch pockets on the back, as you would see on a pair of jeans.
+I didn’t do the welted pocket; I added traditional patch pockets on the back, as you would see on a pair of jeans.
 Once you get the fit worked out, you will be stoked that you made these!
 I have more fabric to make a few more pairs; these will now be my go-to pattern for pants!

 I can not tell you how many Washi Dresses I have done.
 Rae’s patterns are easy to follow, easy to sew, and have fantastic finishing tips!
-This top is extremely versatile. , Depending on the fabrics, you can dress it up or down and layer this top!
+This top is highly versatile. , Depending on the fabrics, you can dress it up or down and layer this top!
 Tunic, Blouse, or tank, there are a few looks from one pattern.

 What will you do now?